 Final standard Current US GAAP Current IFRS

-Variable consideration
+ariable consideration

-The transaction price might include an element of consideration that is variable or contingent upon the outcome of future events, such as discounts, rebates, refunds, credits, incentives, etc. An entity should use the expected value or most likely outcome approach to estimate variable consideration, depending on which is the most predictive.

-An estimate of variable consideration is included in the transaction price to the extent it is highly probable (IFRS) or probable (US GAAP) that a significant reversal will not occur in future periods.
-Highly probable under IFRS means the same as probable under US GAAP.
+The transaction price might include in element of consideration that is ariable or contingent upon the utcome of future events, such as iscounts, rebates, refunds, credits, incentives, etc. An entity should use the expected value or most likely utcome approach to estimate ariable consideration, depending on which is the most predictive.
+An estimate of variable consideration is included in the transaction price to the extent it is highly probable (IFRS) in probable (US GAAP) that a lignificant reversal will not occur in uture periods.
+Highly probable under FRS means the same as probable inder US GAAP.
 The estimate should be updated at each reporting period.

-If an entity receives consideration from a customer and expects to refund some or all of that consideration to the customer, the entity recognises a refund liability for an amount the entity expects to refund.

-Customers might not exercise all of their contractual rights related to a contract, such as mail-in rebates and other incentive offers.
-Entities will need to continually update their estimates to adjust for changes in expectations.
-The revenue standard explains several factors entities should consider in making this assessment to determine the amount of consideration to which an entity expects to be entitled.

-The seller's price must be fixed or determinable in order for revenue to be recognised.
+If an entity receives consideration from a customer and expects to effund some or all of that in onsideration to the customer, the intity recognises a refund liability for in amount the entity expects to effund.
+Customers might not exercise all of their contractual rights related to a contract, such as mail-in rebates and The seller's price must be fixed or determinable in order for revenue to be recognised.
 Revenue related to variable consideration generally is not recognised until the uncertainty is resolved.
 It is not appropriate to recognise revenue based on the probability of an uncertainty being achieved.
 Certain sales incentives entitle the customer to receive a cash refund (for example, a rebate) for some of the price charged for a product or service.
 The vendor recognises a liability for those sales incentives based on the estimated refunds or rebates that will be claimed by customers.
 A liability (or deferred revenue) is recognised for the maximum potential amount of the refund or rebate (that is, no reduction is made for expected breakage) if future refunds or rebates cannot be reasonably and reliably estimated.
 Revenue is measured at the fair value of the consideration received or receivable.
 Fair value is the amount for which an asset or liability could be exchanged or settled between knowledgeable, willing parties in an arm's length transaction.
 Trade discounts, volume rebates, and other incentives (such as cash settlement discounts) are taken into account in measuring the fair value of the consideration to be received.
 Revenue related to variable consideration is recognised when it is probable that the economic benefits will flow to the entity and the amount is reliably measurable, assuming all other revenue recognition criteria are met.
 A liability is recognised based on the expected levels of rebates and other incentives that will be claimed.
 The liability should reflect the maximum potential amount if no reliable estimate can be made.